ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

 \subsubsection{Feature Analysis}

-To better understand the behavior of the proposed components, the analysis is carried out in dense multi-object scenario and sparse single-object scenario.
+To better understand the behavior of the proposed components, the analysis is carried out in dense multi-object {scenarios} and sparse single-object {scenarios} with various scales {and shapes}.
 And the corresponding source features are visualized in Fig.~\ref{fig:feature}.
 It is clear that the two operations play complementary roles in different stages.
-In the shallow layer (Stage-1\&2), the detailed information from the difference operation and the object cues from the consistency operation are paid special attention.
-And in the deep layer (Stage-3\&4), the two operations converge to the location of the object of interest, which is more obvious in the RGB-D SOD task.
-Besides, in RSCD, it can be seen that the difference maps in the shallow features almost cover the whole image, which reflects the dependence of this task on the attribute.
+In the shallow layer (Stage-1 and 2), the detailed information from the difference operation and the object cues from the consistency operation are paid special attention.
+In the deep layer (Stage-3 and 4), the two operations show task-specific attributes.
+They converge to the similar pattern and the location of the object of interest in the RGB-D SOD task, while the difference operation provides the model with important cues for the perception of the target area in RSCD. { Besides, Fig.~\ref{fig:feature-supp} visualizes intermediate features from each encoder stage and the final decoder output for fair comparison.
+Our consistency-enhanced encoder retains clearer object structures and details (notably in Stage-1/2/4), while SwinNet and DFormer produce blurred or fragmented features.
+Additionally, our difference-aware decoder shows more precise and complete object highlighting, proving its effectiveness in enhancing critical visual representations. }

+{Further, we analyze the feature cosine similarity to verify the modeling of consistency and difference, as shown in Fig.~\ref{fig:similarity}.
+For the CEB, the overall inter-stream semantic similarity declines from Stage 1 to Stage 4, reflecting the emergence of stream-specific semantics.
+However, the CEB's output similarity $s_2$ remains higher than its input $s_1$ at each stage, signifying that it strengthens common object representations.
+We also compute the similarity $s_3$ between outputs from the aggregation stages within the CEB and the DAB.
+These outputs inherently aggregate attribute-specific representations derived from the complementarity operation (consistency and difference computation).
+The results show they consistently maintain very low similarity (close to 0) across all stages.
+This nearly orthogonal relationship with the consistency representation visually demonstrates the effectiveness of modeling difference cues.
+These stage-wise patterns succinctly confirm the modeling characteristics of these modules.}